HelgeApps/PolicyApps/README.md

-## DroidCoolApps (HelgeApps) Privacy Policy
+## HelgeApps Privacy Policy

-Last updated May 18, 2022 (added new app desciption)
+Last updated Novemeber 19, 2023 (added new app desciption)

-This privacy policy covers the use of the 'LPlayer', 'K-POP YouTube - Popular & Recent', 'Droid Dashcam - Driving video recorder, BlackBox', 'Media Files Explorer' & 'Movies Easy Finder', 'Background Video Recorder', 'Dual Camera Video Recorder' (apps for Android).
+This privacy policy covers the use of the 'K-POP YouTube - Popular & Recent', 'Background Video Recorder' (apps for Android).

 ### Information Collection

-We (DroidCoolApps) personally do not collect any personal information from our users, other than built in mechanisms that are present for all the mobile applications in their respective main distribution channels and third-party libraries.
+We (HelgeApps) personally do not collect any personal information from our users, other than built in mechanisms that are present for all the mobile applications in their respective main distribution channels and third-party libraries.

 Our apps use some third-party libraries (AdMob & Mopub to show ads, Firebase services) which can collect some information from you.
 You can check their Private Policy at:
 - [https://support.google.com/admob/answer/6128543](https://support.google.com/admob/answer/6128543)